-If University staff, practitioners or placement staff have concerns, they must send them to the Student Governance team using a reporting form ('Raising concerns about a student's fitness to practise').
+If University staff, practitioners or placement staff have concerns, they must send them to us using a reporting form ('Raising Concerns Regarding Fitness to Practise').
 We will make the final decision as to whether the matter will be referred for investigation.
-We may need to reach agreement with you about conditions you must keep to before you are able to continue your studies.
+We may need to agree conditions you must keep to before you are able to continue your studies.